 Uses subject terminology accurately.

-On the next page is a section of an answer that would attain 7 or 8 marks on this question.

 Read through the response and annotate it, considering what the candidate does well and how they meet the success criteria.

 He uses proper nouns such as ‘August’, ‘October’ and ‘Xmas’ as well as ‘Cotherstone’ and ‘Islington’ to create a sense of time and place and to emphasise to his father the length of time that they have been apart and the distance between them.
 He adds to this with the use of other phrases linked to time and separation such as ‘It is now two years’ and ‘since I left you’ to create an emotive appeal on his father, and also creates a real sense of his isolation and homesickness.
 In addition to the proper nouns, Henry also capitalises other words such as ‘Letter’ and ‘Friend’ as though to inflate their importance and point out to his father how much he is in need.
 He also uses this device later in the letter when he is pointing out the faults of the academy ‘Barley Meal’ and ‘Beds’ to highlight his hardship.